-- What information can be removed from the NORC data enclave?
+- What information can be removed from the data enclave?

-- Does ERS need to review a summary version of a previously-reviewed-and-approved report using restricted data for publication in a journal?
+- Does ERS need to review a summary version of a previously-reviewed-and-approved report that uses restricted data for publication in a journal?

-- Does a new project agreement need to be submitted for an additional study, if the researcher(s) already have access to the restricted-use data?
+- Does a new project agreement need to be submitted for an additional study if the researcher(s) already has/have access to the restricted-use data?

-- Is there a procedure for merging an outside data set with the data in the NORC Data Enclave?
+- Is there a procedure for merging an outside dataset with the data in the data enclave?